 To "complete" a competency, each student will be required to physically demonstrate a required skill.
 Each skill will be formally assessed by a peer prior to final assessment by the course instructor (this may require outside of class time for evaluation).
 For each assessment process all subset skills (i.e. steps) for that competency should be performed accurately and in a professional manner.
 Each competency must be signed and dated by the peer on the day of completion.
 Following this initial assessment, the course instructor will assess the student's performance on each skill during a practical examination or other method of skill assessment.
-If a skill is not properly performed or completed, the student must obtain an additional assessment by a "skill expert" (upper level peer or preceptor) prior to requesting a second instructor assessment.
+If a skill is not properly performed or completed, the student must obtain an additional assessment by a "skill expert" (upper-level peer or preceptor) prior to requesting a second instructor assessment.
 For the instructor assessment the student must earn a score of 3 or higher to be considered COMPETENT and to have completed this step in the learning process.
 Scores from each competency will be included in the student's final grade in each course.
-Failure to "complete" a competency will be included in the student's final grade in each course.
 Failure to "complete" a competency may require additional remedial instruction for the STUDENT which may include repeating a course.